byrd-laif/soilMakers/readme.md

 #### *The Ecology Is The Economy.*

-***Producing Something Real.*** ~ **Conservation as a consequence of lifestyle/production.**
+**Conservation as a consequence of lifestyle/production.**

-**Projecting ones lifestyle into a future possibility, connected with things that make living possible.
-Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays the Bills.**
+***Producing Something Real.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
+Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays the Bills.

 **Examining ecologic behaviors.**